Somewhere in a boardroom last quarter, a CFO asked the classic question: "Are we investing enough in AI skills?"

 The priority should be human mobility, not job preservation.
 That means:

 If we cling to protecting the jobs of yesterday, we slow the economy of tomorrow.
 But if we protect people directly, we create the conditions for a labour market that evolves without leaving anyone behind.
-AI should widen human possibility, & that only happens when the foundations underneath people are stable enough to let them move.
+AI should widen human possibility, and that only happens when the foundations underneath people are stable enough to let them move.

-The market is screaming for collaboration, empathy, critical thinking, real-world communication.
+The market is screaming for collaboration, empathy, critical thinking, and real-world communication.
 Yet most talent pipelines are still calibrated for exams, not complex interpersonal problem-solving in AI-augmented environments.

-For executive teams, this is not just a “social good” issue.
-It is a strategic risk:
+For executive teams, this is not just a "social good" issue, it is a strategic risk:

 Individuals with high emotional intelligence now earn a clear wage premium, often tens of thousands more per year.